stormchaserroleplaying/stormchaserRPG/Species/Dragonkin/index.md

 # Dragonkin

 ## Ability Score Increase
-Your Strength score rises by 2 and an additional attribute, determined by your draconic ancestry, rises by 1.
+Your Strength score rises by 2.

 ## Alignment
 Dragonkin have an innate inclination towards certain alignments (see table).